 Good thing that the staff assigned at the counter can speak English and provided useful instructions.

-So, if you’re planning to avail of the Pocket WiFi, check the below link to know more about the latest price and exact location to redeem your Japan Pocket WiFi rental.
+So, if you’re planning to avail of the Pocket WiFi, check the links below to know more about the latest prices and exact location to redeem your Japan Pocket WiFi rental.

 My Final Thought: